 A wire transfer is a fast, irreversible electronic movement of money from one bank account to another.
 Once a wire goes through, you cannot pull it back, which is why wires are reserved for time-sensitive payments like home closings or large purchases.

-This guide explains how wires work, what they cost, the difference between domestic and international wires, and how to use one safely.
+This guide explains how wires work, what they cost, the difference between domestic and international wires, when to use one safely, and how a wire compares to alternatives like ACH, Zelle, or money services like Western Union.

 How a Wire Transfer Works